RetroDECK/ES-DE/THEMES-DEV.md

     - Minimum value is `0.2` and maximum value is `1`
     - Default is `1`
 * `backgroundCornerRadius` - type: FLOAT
-    - Setting this property higher than zero applies rounded corners to the image defined by `backgroundImage`.
-The radius is a percentage of the screen width and not directly related to the image size.
+    - Setting this property higher than zero applies rounded corners to the image defined by `backgroundImage`, or to the colored rectangle if `backgroundColor` has been defined without using a background image.
+The radius is a percentage of the screen width and not directly related to the background size.
 This makes it possible to apply identically sized corners regardless of image dimensions.
 The size is calculated internally with `itemScale` and `backgroundRelativeScale` set to `1`.
 Note that the maximum allowed value is quite arbitrary as the renderer will in practice limit the maximum roundness so it can never go beyond half the width or height.
-It means that setting this property sufficiently high will turn a perfectly square image into a perfectly round one.
+It means that setting this property sufficiently high will turn a perfectly square background into a perfectly round one.
     - Minimum value is `0` and maximum value is `0.5`
     - Default is `0` (corners are not rounded)
 * `backgroundColor` - type: COLOR